Trump admin moves toward promoting broader use of face masks

 But until now federal officials have stopped short of telling people to cover their faces out in public.

+The question has to do with whether the new coronavirus spreads mostly by droplets that don’t linger for long in the air, or also by tinier “aerosolized” particles.
+Certain medical procedures, such as inserting breathing tubes, can create those tiny particles, which is why health care workers wear close-fitting N95 masks during such care.

+The committee cited one study that detected airborne viral RNA in and just outside some hospital isolation rooms, but noted that it was unclear if that could infect someone.

 U.S. Surgeon General Dr. Jerome Adams has repeatedly admonished Americans not to wear face masks, saying they don’t prevent the people who wear them from catching the virus.
-He and other officials have stressed that surgical face masks and other protective medical equipment have been in short supply and must be prioritized for people such as health-care workers, who are at much greater risk of being infected.
+He and other officials have stressed that surgical face masks and other protective medical equipment have been in short supply and must be prioritized for people such as health-care workers.

 The World Health Organization on Monday reiterated its advice that the general population doesn’t need to wear masks unless they’re sick.
 Since the epidemic began in China, the WHO has said masks are for the sick and people caring for them.